CPSC-1517/Take-Home-Exercises-May-2022-OE01/Exercises/Exercise6/ReadMe.md

 ***Do not add an item on the menu for this page.
 It should only be reached via the `Query.cshtml` page.***

 Create a Razor Page called `CRUDPage.cshtml`.
 This page will be used to maintain the job Supplies database table.
 Maintenance will consist of a) adding new job supply; b) updating existing job supply; and c) delete a job supply.
 Create a form that will display all fields of the record.
 Use a select control for the JobId (display the job description).
-Use a input control of number for the Quantity and MaterialCost.
+Use an input control of number for the Quantity and MaterialCost.
 The SupplyId control will be disabled.
 The delete button must have a confirmation message attached to the button.
 Add a button to return to the `Query` page and a button to clear the form.

 Add appropriate service methods to your Supply services to a) obtain a specific Supply record (see supplied query), b) add a new record to the Supply table, c) update an existing record on the Supply table and d) physically remove an existing record from the Supply table.